magne4000/universal-middleware/docs/guide/packaging.md

   └─ ...
 ```

-Your project's `package.json` will be updated to contains the necessary `exports` and `optionalDependencies`.
+Your project's `package.json` will be updated to contains the necessary `exports`.

 ::: details